 Capabilities for social impact

-As noted above, the intentional generation of societal impacts will require new capabilities of business schools and the development of a rigorous practice of strategic impact management.
+As noted above, the intentional generation of societal impacts will require new capabilities of business schools and the development of the rigorous practice of strategic impact management.
 The actual state of the conversation related to impact still needs to evolve.
 It will need to go through a series of basic development steps to gain in maturity and align on current best practice related to outcomes and contribution management and evaluation.

 Briefly, the four “cornerstones”, that could contribute to the implementation of a reliable social impact management practice are: